 Midjourney

 What Midjourney does best: Art.
 Cinematic compositions, dramatic lighting, emotional depth, editorial illustration, game concept art.
 No other model consistently produces images with this level of aesthetic intentionality.
 V7 introduced personalisation profiles that learn your visual preferences over time.
+V8 Alpha builds on this with 4 to 5 times faster generation, native 2K resolution (via the --hd parameter), and significantly improved text rendering — text placed in quotation marks within your prompt now renders with much greater accuracy.

 There is also the aesthetic question: Midjourney outputs have a distinctive cinematic polish.
 Beautiful, but recognisable.
 If the brief calls for raw, documentary, or deliberately imperfect visuals, this aesthetic can work against you.